tnichols217/notes/APBiology/3/Notes/Worksheets/Enzymes and Cellular Respiration.md

 	1. Linearly increasing, directly related
 	2. More enzyme means more faster
 17. Respiration produces around 32 to 42 ATP, while fermentation only produces 2 ATP
 18. No NAD would be reproduced, and eventually there would not be any NAD to carry any electrons, stopping other functions like glycolysis.
-Converting
+Converting the NADH to NAD is important for reusing the NAD, otherwise new NAD would have to be created, which would use more energy than it produces.
+19.